-Prep School host Megan Mitchell wants to help you build a better (vegan) burger.
-Her hefty patty is made with mushrooms, chickpeas, oats, and sunflower seeds.
+Chef Megan Mitchell wants to help you build a better vegan burger.
+Her hefty vegan burger patty is made with mushrooms, chickpeas, oats, and sunflower seeds.
 A sriracha-spiked sauce adds a little heat, and a food processor does most of the heavy lifting.
-Invite your friends because plant-based dinner perfection is here.
+Invite your friends, because plant-based dinner perfection is here.

 Cook the ingredients before shaping the patties for deeper flavor.

 Yield: 8 burgers

 Active time: 10 minutes

 8 ounces cremini mushrooms, stems removed and halved

 1 to 2 tablespoons Thrive Market Organic Extra Virgin Olive Oil, plus more for your hands